turbot/terraform-provider-pipes/docs/index.md

 ## Argument Reference

 - **token** (Required) Token used to authenticate to Turbot Pipes API.
 You can manage your API tokens from the Settings page for your user account in Turbot Pipes.
-This can also be set via the `PIPES_TOKEN` environment variable.
+This can also be set via the `STEAMPIPE_CLOUD_TOKEN` or `PIPES_TOKEN` environment variable.
+Note that the value in `STEAMPIPE_CLOUD_TOKEN` will take preference if both are set.
 - **host** (Optional) The Turbot Pipes Host URL.
 This defaults to `https://pipes.turbot.com/`.
 You only need to set this if you are connecting to a remote Turbot Pipes database that is NOT hosted in `https://pipes.turbot.com/`.
-This can also be set via the `PIPES_HOST` environment variable.
+This can also be set via the `STEAMPIPE_CLOUD_HOST` or `PIPES_HOST` environment variable.
+Note that the value in `STEAMPIPE_CLOUD_HOST` will take preference if both are set.